 Last year, after burning my wrists one too many times pulling out delicious crusty bread (so worth it), I noticed the scars looked pretty bad.
 I have sixty, seventy years still to live in this little body of mine, so having scars covering half my wrists all from baking glorious bread, just didn’t seem like the best idea.

-Medical treatments like neosporin®, filled with synthetic toxins just don’t fly.
-Nothing like rubbing chemicals on an exposed wound seeping into your bloodstream in a mere twenty seconds.
+Treatments like neosporin®, filled with synthetic toxins just don’t fly in our home anymore.
+Nothing like rubbing mystery ingredients on an exposed wound.
 No, thanks.
 I tried coconut oil, my go-to wonder product, and while it helped, I needed something more powerful.
-Something that soothed the burns and helped the healing.
+Something that soothed the burns and helped with the healing process.

 My best thoughts often come while blow drying my hair, on the rare occasion that happens, which means I actually had a shower for the day.
 Anyway, the point being, one day while drying my hair, the thought occurred, why not make my own neosporin®?
-A neosporin® made with healing and soothing herbs and oils A salve I can trust and feel good about.
+A neosporin®-like cream used to help heal and soothe my “boo-boos”.
+A salve I can feel good about.

-This homemade neosporin® (all thanks to my blow dryer) is my go-to salve.
-Made with healing herbs– calendula and lavender.
-Moisture-rich and anti-bacterial oils like coconut and olive oil.
-With a few soothing drops of tea tree oil and lavender essential oil (also an anti-bacterial).
-Raw honey is also added to this powerful salve.
+This homemade neosporin®-like cream (all thanks to my blow dryer) is my go-to salve.
+Made with the herbs calendula and lavender, along with coconut and olive oil.
+With a few soothing drops of tea tree and lavender essential oil.
+Raw honey is also added to this salve.
 A salve that’s easy to make and free from toxins found in store-bought tubes.

 This salve sits on my counter making a debut regularly.
 I use it on my boo-boos, my kiddos ouchies, or just to help moisturize extra dry hands (dishes are my specialty along with meatballs).
 It will last a year, however, our salve is always gone within months.